 It is suggested that the goals and objectives of the project be firmly tied to the general mission, objectives, and strategy of the organization.
 Senior managers are to precisely portrait the objectives of the project and reveals how the project’s results would lead the organization to its goals.
-The clearer and the more precise beginning the project has, the less likely is the project to go astray.
+The clearer and the more precise beginning a project has, the less likely the project go astray.

 What to include in Project Management Plan

-Techniques such as Fish Bone, 5 Whys, and SWOT analyse not only are useful in creating project charter but they also help to plan the project with more accuracy.
-However, whatever the technique and the process are for planning, the project the outcome must generally clarify:
+Techniques such as Fish Bone, 5 Whys, and SWOT analyze not only are useful in creating Project Charter, but they also help to plan the project with more accuracy.
+However, whatever the technique and the process are for planning, the outcome must generally clarify:

-1- The technical scope of the project (thought might be changed late on).
+1- The technical scope of the project (though might be changed later).

 2- Performance responsibility.

-3- Allocated budget and expected delivery date by the parent organization.
+3- Allocated budget and expected delivery date by the parent organization/client.

 4- Risk Management group should be created.